 Anti-fog technology has come a long way in the past year with masks and goggles becoming standard PPE in a wide variety of industries.
 In the past, anti-fog was most commonly applied as a coating to the outer lens of the goggles.
 Today, it’s become far more common to have the anti-fog technology built right into the construction of the lens.
 This means a more reliable anti-fog lens with a longer lifespan.

-Your Partners in Heat Stress Prevention
+Your Partner in Heat Stress Prevention